aibars/loans-processing-service/README.md

 Since the application uses TypeORM as the ORM, it should populate the database automatically by running the existing migrations in the codebase

+## Consuming API Service with Postman

+### Overview

+This guide provides the steps to consume the API service using (for example) Postman.

+### Prerequisites

+- **Postman**: Ensure you have Postman installed on your system.
+If not, download and install it from [Postman's official website](https://www.postman.com/downloads/).

+### Steps

+1. Make sure that you have a valid JWT to make requests to the app.
+For that, you need to first register a new user by hitting the method:

+    `/swagger#/default/UsersController_register`

+    Alternatively, you could log in if you have an existing user in the database by calling the Log In Method

+2. Make any of the other requests by selecting the `Bearer` auth method and populating it with the previously obtained token.
+Bear in mind that it has a validity period of one hour.
+So if it gets expired you'll have to generate a new one.

+### Tips

+- **Organize Requests**: Group similar requests into folders within the Postman collection for better organization and clarity.

+- **Use Variables**: Utilize Postman variables to store dynamic values such as authentication tokens, response data, or environment-specific values.

+- **Explore Postman Features**: Postman offers various features like pre-request scripts, tests, and mock servers.
+Explore these features to enhance your API testing and development workflow.

+### Conclusion

+By following these steps, you can effectively consume API services using Postman, streamlining the testing and integration process.

 ## License

 Nest is [MIT licensed](LICENSE).